adblockplus/adblockpluschrome/README.md

 By default it downloads (and caches) and runs the tests against the oldest compatible version and the latest release version of each browser.
-In order to run the tests against a different version set the CHROMIUM_BINARY or FIREFOX_BINARY environment variables.
-Following values are accepted:
+In order to run the tests against a different version set the `CHROMIUM_BINARY`, `FIREFOX_BINARY` or `EDGE_BINARY` environment variables.
+Following values are
+accepted:

 * `installed`
   * Uses the version installed on the system.